-How to Say 'I Love You' in Spanish
+How to Say "I Love You" in Spanish

 Barcelona's Second Valentine's Day

-La Dia de Sant Jordi (St George's Day) is Catalonia's national day (you thought that was England's saint's day?
-The two regions share him!), celebrated on April 23 each year.
-Gallant gentlemen in Spain honor St George's romantic gesture of saving a princess from the clutches of an evil dragon by, erm, buying their loved ones a book.
+Known as "St George's Day" in English, this festival is one of the most important dates on the Catalan calendar.
+Each year, gallant gentlemen honor St. George's romantic gesture of saving a princess from the clutches of an evil dragon by, erm, buying their loved ones a book.

-In reality, this tradition probably derives from the fact that William Shakespeare died on this day in 1616 (and Spain's greatest author, Cervantes, a day earlier).
+Not seeing the connection?
+No worries.
+In reality, this tradition probably derives from the fact that William Shakespeare happened to die on St.

 Read more about Festivals in Spain.